sergio-garcia-castro/cold-spray-macroscopic-simulator/README.md

 - Final Mesh Export: Allows exporting of the modified meshes for further use or analysis.

 ## Prerequisites
-Before getting started, ensure you have the following software installed:
+Before getting started, ensure you have the following software installed Git in order to clone the repository, install Git from [here](https://git-scm.com/).
-1. **Anaconda** or **Miniconda**: You can download and install it from [Anaconda](https://www.anaconda.com/products/individual) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
-2. **Git**: To clone the repository, install Git from [here](https://git-scm.com/).

 ## Installation
 Due to limitations of one of the packages used, PyTorch3d, this project can only be installed on a Linux environment.

 ### Step 1: Clone the Repository

-First, clone the project repository from GitHub using the following command in your terminal:
+First, create a directory (we will call it *cold-spray-modeling*) to store de project and clone the project repository from GitHub in it using the following command in your terminal:

 ```bash
 git clone https://github.com/sergio-garcia-castro/cold-spray-modeling.git